bquast/decompr/usage/index.md

 <iframe width="560" height="315" src="//www.youtube.com/embed/pdYJ2QjNiY8" frameborder="0" allowfullscreen></iframe>

-Now that the package is installed, we can proceed with the application
+Now that the package is installed, we can proceed with loading the application and opening the help file for information.

 {% highlight r %}
 # load the package